kufreu/kufreu.github.io/qgisModel.md

 [this ***improved*** and ***functional*** version partially uses sql and calculates distance and direction from a point](qgisModelSQL.md)

 ### case study using sql model
 Using data from the Census, I analyzed the racial composition and gross median rent of census tracts in Wayne County, Michigan.
-The model aided in this brief analysis of the spatial distribution of ethnic enclaves within the county.
+The model aided in thebrief analysis of the spatial distribution of ethnic enclaves within Michigan's most populous county.

 #### mapped outputs
 ![distance calculated for wayne county, michigan](wayneDistMI.png)